Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation: Potential Risk Ethical Consideration

 \section{Potential Risk \& Ethical Consideration}

 We reveal the following potential risks of our research based on ethical considerations:

-(1) Quality of instruction data: While the proposed method aims to select high-quality instruction data, there is still a risk that the selected subset may not fully represent the diversity and complexity of the entire dataset.
-This could potentially lead to biased or incomplete training of models and cause adverse social impact.

-(2) Bias and fairness: As with any AI research, there is a need to ensure fairness and mitigate biases.
-The selection process and scoring model used in CaR should be carefully monitored to prevent any unintentional biases, such as favoring certain types of instructions or excluding underrepresented groups.

-(3) Industrial deployment and responsible use: As the method is designed for industrial scenarios, it is important to consider the responsible use of the developed models.
+\begin{enumerate} \item Quality of instruction data: While the proposed method aims to select high-quality instruction data, there is still a risk that the selected subset may not fully represent the diversity and complexity of the entire dataset.
+This could potentially lead to biased or incomplete training of models and cause adverse social impact. \item Bias and fairness: As with any AI research, there is a need to ensure fairness and mitigate biases.
+The selection process and scoring model used in CaR should be carefully monitored to prevent any unintentional biases, such as favoring certain types of instructions or excluding underrepresented groups. \item Industrial deployment and responsible use: As the method is designed for industrial scenarios, it is important to consider the responsible use of the developed models.
 Ensuring that the models are not used for unethical purposes or harmful applications is crucial.
-Additionally, monitoring and addressing any unintended consequences or biases that may emerge during deployment should be a priority.
+Additionally, monitoring and addressing any unintended consequences or biases that may emerge during deployment should be a priority. \end{enumerate}